 An Amazon book review cannot be posted for free ebooks?

-Correct.
-In case, you missed this very quiet, yet extremely nasty change of policy by Amazon, and are still giving away free Kindle ebooks in the hope of gaining new reviews, then forget it.
-Stop at once!
+If you are still giving away free Kindle ebooks in the hope of gaining new reviews, then you might want to reconsider.

 WHO MAY WRITE A REVIEW?

 To write a Customer Review, you must have used your account to purchase any item or service on Amazon (free digital content doesn’t qualify toward this requirement.)